mbarosendal/ShufflePaper/README.md

 # ShufflePaper

-A lightweight Windows tray app that randomizes desktop wallpaper from a selected folder.
+A lightweight Windows tray app that randomizes desktop wallpaper from images in a selected folder.
 Nothing special, I just couldn't find an app that did exactly what I needed.

 ![App Screenshot](./Repo/screenshot.png)